Robust Estimation under the Wasserstein Distance: Experiments

 \subsection{Generative Modeling with Contaminated Datasets}

 We examine outlier-robust generative modeling using the modification suggested above.
+The experiments were performed on a cluster machine equipped with a NVIDIA Tesla V100.
+Code for these results is available at \url{https://github.com/sbnietert/robust-OT}, and full experimental details are provided in Appendix~\ref{app:experiment-details}.

-To that end, we trained two WGAN with gradient penalty (WGAN-GP) models \citep{gulrajani2017improved} on a contaminated dataset with 80\% MNIST data and 20\% uniform random noise.
+First, we trained two WGAN with gradient penalty (WGAN-GP) models \citep{gulrajani2017improved} on a contaminated dataset with 80\% MNIST data and 20\% uniform random noise.
 Both models used a standard selection of hyperparameters but one of them was adjusted to compute gradient updates according to the robust objective with $\eps = 0.25$.
 In \cref{fig:generated-samples} (top), we display generated samples produced by both networks after processing 125k contaminated batches of 64 images.
 The effect of outliers is clearly mitigated by training with the robustified objective.